ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   measurements and aggregation function.

 - `time_precision` - Clients use this value to truncate their report timestamps;
   see {{upload-flow}}.
-Additional semantics may apply, depending on the query type.
+Additional semantics may apply, depending on the batch mode.
 (See {{batch-validation}} for details.)

-The parameters pertaining to specific query types are described in
+The parameters pertaining to specific batch modes are described in
-{{time-interval-query}} and {{fixed-size-query}}.
+{{time-interval-batch-mode}} and {{leader-selected-batch-mode}}.

-### Time-interval Queries {#time-interval-query}
+### Time-interval Batch Mode {#time-interval-batch-mode}

-The first query type, `time_interval`, is designed to support applications in which reports are collected over a long period of time.
+The time-interval batch mode is designed to support applications in which reports are collected into batches grouped by an interval of time.
 The Collector specifies a "batch interval" that determines the time range for reports included in the batch.
 For each report in the batch, the time at which that report was generated (see {{upload-flow}}) MUST fall within the batch interval specified by the Collector.

 Typically the Collector issues queries for which the batch intervals are continuous, monotonically increasing, and have the same duration.
 For example,